jeswin-unmaintained/doppd-web/README.md

 File System
 ---
-The default isotropy configuration uses the "fs." prefix to identify arrays that need to be persisted to the database.
+The default configuration uses a "fs." prefix to identify arrays that need to be persisted to the database.
 By default, a directory called "data" under the current directory is used as the store.
 Both the prefix and directory location can be configured in package.json (see configuration).
 More storage options like Amazon S3 will be added in future.

 Create a directory
 ```javascript